New York City Fire Department: Film and television

 The New York City Fire Department has also appeared in numerous films and television shows.
 One of the earliest was the 1972 documentary Man Alive: The Bronx is Burning, for BBC Television.
 It was screened in the United Kingdom on September 27, 1972, and followed firefighters from a firehouse in the South Bronx: Battalion 27, Ladder 31 and Engine 82.
 It chronicled the appalling conditions the firefighters worked in with roughly one emergency call per hour, and the high rates of arson and malicious calls.
 The documentary focused heavily on firefighter Dennis Smith, who served in the South Bronx area and went on to write Report from Engine Co.
 82 and a number of other books.
 He has become a prominent speaker on firefighting policy.

-In the 1984 film Ghostbusters, Ladder Company 8's house at 14 North Moore Street in Tribeca was featured as the headquarters of the Ghostbusters.
-Reportedly, the firehouse was chosen because writer Dan Aykroyd knew the area and liked the building.
-While the firehouse served as the set for exterior scenes, the interior of the Ghostbusters base was shot in a Los Angeles studio, and in Fire Station No. 23, a decommissioned Los Angeles firehouse.
-Ladder 8 has the sign from Ghostbusters II mounted on the wall inside the house, and is more or less resigned to fans of the franchise stopping by to take photos of the building and asking to pose with the sign.
+In 1984 and 1989, the comedy films Ghostbusters and Ghostbusters II used a firehouse for external shots of the Ghostbusters' headquarters building.
+Ladder Company 8's house at 14 North Moore Street in Tribeca was reportedly chosen because writer Dan Aykroyd knew the area and liked the building.
+The interior of the Ghostbusters base was shot in a Los Angeles studio, and in Fire Station No. 23, a decommissioned Los Angeles firehouse.
+Ladder 8 has the sign from Ghostbusters II mounted on the wall inside the house; fans of the franchise frequently stop by to take photos of the building and ask to pose with the sign.

 In 1991, FDNY firefighter Brian Hickey and his brother Raymond produced a documentary entitled Firefighters: Brothers in Battle.
 The film features footage of fires and rescues throughout the five boroughs of New York City, including the Happy Land Social Club fire which killed 87 persons, dramatic rescues from a crashed airplane off of La Guardia Airport, and footage and interviews at Medal Day 1991.
 Raymond died of cancer in 1993 and Brian was killed on 9/11 while operating at the World Trade Center.
 Brian last served as the Captain of Rescue Company 4 in Queens.